-Since 2017, the documented accounts of dangerous contact (stray) voltage have been consistently less than 0.05% of the assets tested each year on Central Hudson's electric system.
-The aggregate of the findings over the past five years shows that contact (stray) voltages comprise 52 of the 252 findings (20.63%), during this time period (see Table 3).
+Since 2018, the documented accounts of dangerous contact (stray) voltage have been consistently less than 0.05% of the assets tested each year on Central Hudson's electric system.
+The aggregate of the findings over the past five years shows that contact (stray) voltages comprise 31 of the 202 findings (15.35%), during this time period (see Table 3).

-Contact (stray) voltage on Overhead Distribution accounts for 8.73% of the total voltage findings among all assets.
-Street and Traffic Light contact (stray) voltage accounts for 11.90% of the total findings over the past 5 years.
+Contact (stray) voltage on Overhead Distribution accounts for 3.47% of the total voltage findings among all assets.
+Street and Traffic Light contact (stray) voltage accounts for 11.88% of the total findings over the past 5 years.
 There have been no findings of contact (stray) voltage in the Underground (Non-URD), URD, Transmission, and Substation Fence groups (see Tables 2 & 3).

-Although there are fluctuations in the total number of category two voltage conditions, these naturally occurring conditions have accounted for 75.40% of the voltage findings from 2017-2021.
+Although there are fluctuations in the total number of category two voltage conditions, these naturally occurring conditions have accounted for 79.70% of the voltage findings from 2018-2022.
 Category two voltages fluctuate due to weather and load conditions.
 These voltages can be considered part of a properly functioning multi-grounded wye electric system and pose no threat to the public.
 There have been no findings of naturally occurring voltage in the Underground (Non-URD), Street and Traffic Light, and Substation Fence groups (see Tables 2 & 3).

-In 2021, there was one (1) instance of a Category 3 voltage finding.
-The finding did not have a sinusoidal waveform and was 180 Hz dominant but exceeded the voltage threshold of 4.5 volts.
-This finding occurred on a transmission steel tower and was mitigated by replacing the ground rod.
+In 2022, there were no instances of Category 3 voltage findings.
 Since 2011, Central Hudson has found only twelve (12) instances of Category 3 voltages on Central Hudson's equipment.